-It is not a discriminatory practice for a recipient covered entity to take an action, otherwise prohibited by Sections 98100-98101Article 6, if the action reasonably takes into account age as a factor necessary to the normal operation or the achievement of any statutory objective of a program or activity.
-An action reasonably takes into account age as a factor necessary to the normal operation or the achievement of any statutory objective of a program or activity if:
+It is not a discriminatory practice for a recipient covered entity to take an action, otherwise prohibited by Sections 98100 98101Article 6, if the action reasonably takes into account age as a factor necessary to the normal operation or the achievement of any statutory objective of a program or activity.
+An action reasonably takes into account age as a factor necessary to the normal operation or the achievement of any statutory objective of a program or the achievement of any statutory objective of a program or activity if:

-- (a) age is used as a measure or approximation of one or more other characteristics; - (b) the other characteristic(s) must be measured or approximated in order for the normal operation of the program or activity to continue, or to achieve any statutory objective of the program or activity; - (c) the other characteristic(s) can be reasonably measured or approximated by the use of age; and - (d) the other characteristic(s) are impractical to measure directly on an individual basis.
+(a) age is used as a measure or approximation of one or more other characteristics;

+(b) the other characteristic(s) must be measured or approximated in order for the normal operation of the program or activity to continue, or to achieve any statutory objective of the program or activity;

+(c) the other characteristic(s) can be reasonably measured or approximated by the use of age; and

+(d) the other characteristic(s) are impractical to measure directly on an individual basis.